-An eviction is a process whereby a landlord removes a tenant from a rental property.
-It may be as simple as a notice to the tenant with an explanation of the eviction and the final date by which he or she must move out, or it may escalate to a legal dispute.
-Thus, the length of time the eviction process will take is determined largely by your particular situation.
+An eviction occurs when a landlord removes a tenant from a rental property.
+The process varies: It may be as simple as a notice to the tenant with an explanation of the eviction and the final date by which they must move out, or it may escalate to a legal dispute.
+Thus, the length of time the eviction process will take is determined mainly by the specific situation.
 Tenants generally are allowed more time if the eviction is without cause, as opposed to evictions with cause.

 Eviction Notices Without Cause

 If a landlord decides to evict a month-to-month tenant without cause -- perhaps to make renovations -- he or she must give notice, typically 30 days.
 But some cities with rent control, including San Francisco and New York City, do not allow evictions unless the landlord is able to prove a legitimate reason to do so.

 Landlords generally may not break a fixed-term lease without cause, since doing so would constitute a breach of contract.